dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-When we start the game our position is `(0,0)` and on line 20 we attempt to substract `1` from `0`.
+When we start the game our position is `(0,0)` and on line 20 we attempt to subtract `1` from `0`.
-But the type of that number is `usize` which means it can't be a value of anything below 0 so rust panics.
+But the type of that number is `usize` which means it can't be a value of anything below `0` so Rust panics.
 Now thinking about this, what would happen when you walk across to the right and further:

 ```console